 7. Check Vents for Blockage

 If your home has a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Make sure the space is clear of leaves, animal nests, or snow/ice.
+Make sure the space doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with regular professional tune-ups can help to reduce these factors.
-During your tune-up, your HVAC technician will clean and check over your unit, identifying areas of concern.
+Keeping your heating system maintained with annual professional tune-ups can help to reduce these factors.
+During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a larger problem.
 A tune-up alone may instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC equipment will be distributing clean air through a clean air filter.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC equipment will be distributing clean air through a clean air filter.
 Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A poorly-maintained HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to guarantee indoor comfort.
+An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
 Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to cost a limb.
+If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to break the bank.
 Sometimes we have special offers in your local area that you can run wild with.

 It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace gives up with a sad cough.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.